ilyassolayman/Example-Code/README.md

 # Examples of my code - Ilyas Solayman - Java, C++, C and Python

-If you follow the GitHub.Zip file you will find examples of my code in the languages Java, C++, C and Python
+If you download the GitHub.Zip file you will find examples of my code in the languages Java, C++, C and Python

 Otherwise, there are examples of my code in JAVA